thematters/matters-server/docs/API-Design-and-Implement.md

 1. Update files in `./types/` according to API design then run `npm run gen` to update `schema.graphql` and graphql Types for resolvers
    - Add directives accordingly for caching / authorization / ratelimit
+   - Add Type Mapper config in `./codegen.json` for new type in schema

 2. Create the resolver file
    - Create a new file in the appropriate directory (e.g., mutations/ or queries/)